Content warning, highlight the hidden text between the lines:

 * * * * *

-Alicia entered the hospital room in her ring gear.
-She set aside her crutches and eased into her seat as she tried to adjust to the knee brace.
-Her whole world blurred.
-"That's not funny."
+Alicia entered the hospital room still dressed in her bloody ring gear.
+She set aside her crutches and eased into her seat before reaching down to adjust to her knee brace.
+"That’s not funny."
+Her whole world blurred, and her voice started to break.
+"Sab, I am so sorry I got you into this-"

 "I know, but you got hurt again because of me.
 I'm so sorry," Alicia re-apologized.